Code-Institute-Submissions/https-github.com-OskarJ1993-Project1/README.md

 - As a guest, I want to be able to view the menu on the website.
 - As a guest, I want to be able to make a reservation online.
 - As a guest, I want to be able to view opening hours.
-- As a guest, I want to be able to view the restaurant's contact information
+- As a guest, I want to be able to view the restaurant's contact information.
 - As a guest, I want to be able to find where the restaurant's is located.
 - As a guest, I want to be able to view events.